patroytall/patrick-roy-me/src/documents/software-development/pull-request.md

 In the rare cases where you need to answer a comment by making both a code change and a reply, make the reply first then push the code.

 Push all the commits as answers to comments in a single push.
 The act of pushing code in a PR starts the next review round.
 A normal configuration will have the reviewers receive an email when code is pushed.
 The reviewers will expect all comments to have been addressed either from a reply or a code change.
 If you are not answering all comments, explain why with a global comment.

+## Comment level

+PR reviewers will have different level of certainty when making comments.
+They will generally fall within these four categories:
+- question - Reviewer needs more information to understand the PR.
+- suggestion - Light comment suggesting a better way of doing something.
+- should - Typical comment asking the author to make a change but welcoming opinions.
+- must - Strong comment where the author is requiring the author to make a change.
+Not making the change will require a counter argument from the author.
+Sometimes used by senior team members to enforce various conformance.

+Some teams will adopt a wording conventions aligning to these levels.
+I do not believe this to be necessary.
+Informal conventions will automatically emerge from PRs based on the frequent exchanges within teams.

+PR authors should keep in mind that some reviewers will have partial knowledge when reviewing PRs.
+Some comments will not be relevant due to this limited knowledge.
+They are still valuable and should not be discouraged as long as constructive.
+It is up to the reviewers to assess the impact vs knowledge ratio when make such comments.
+If the impact would be high even though the knowledge is low the comment can be justified.

 ## Friendly replies and justifications